hypernumbers/learn_elisp_the_hard_way/rsts/lesson-1.rst

 You have learned how to evaluate a basic eLisp expression (or form) in the scratch buffer.

+**In future lessons you will not be told how to evaluate an expression - be sure to remember the key sequences to do it.**

 ----------------
 Extra Activities
 ----------------